awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml-2019-Noise2Self-eng.md

 ##  1. Problem definition
 ### - Traditional denoising methods & Supervised-learning method :
 *1)* Pre-trained noise property
 In order to denoise using the traditional method, it was necessary to pre-train the noise property of the input image.
 In this case, it is difficult to fit properly when new noises that I have not trained on go into the input.
 In addition, it is necessary to adjust various hyperparameters, such as the degree of smoothness or how similar it will be, and the rank of the matrix.
+The performace is greatly influenced by the hypoerparameters.

 *2)* Supervised Learning (Noise image & Clean image)
-Instead of denoising by learning about the noise itself, it can be tranied by pairing (x, y) of a noisy image and a clean image. (data-driven prior)
+Instead of denoising by learning about the pre-trained noise, there is also a supervised learning method in which noise images and clean images of the same target are trained by paring (x, y) values. (data-driven prior).

 $$||f_{Θ}(x)-y||^2$$
 As you can see the above function, it aims to minimize the difference between the output of the denoise function $$f_{Θ}$$ and the ground truth y.
-Altough it can be used for the convolution neural network and showed good performance in various areas, it requires a long time to train.
-Also, in case of bio-medical data, it is hard to train models through supervised learning because it is difficult to obtain a clean image.
+Although it can be used for the convolution neural network and showed good performance in various areas, it requires a long time to train.
+Also, in case of bio-medical data, it is hard to train models through supervised learning because it is difficult to obtain a clean image using as ground truth images.

 *3)* Supervised Learning (Noise image & Clean image)
 <p align="center"><img src="../../.gitbook/assets/18/noise2noise.png" width="50%" height="50%"   alt="noise2noise"></img></p>